 Our Landscape Maintenance Services are in addition to the Lawn Maintenance Services, although they go hand-in-hand to keep your lawn and landscaped beds looking beautiful.

-We offer the following services but this is not an all-inclusive list.
+Wood River Lawn Care offers the following services but this is not an all-inclusive list.
 Feel free to contact us for any services not mentioned and we would be happy to give you an estimate.

 What’s the difference between hardscape and softscape?

 Hardscape refers to the elements in your landscape that are not living; wood, bricks, stone, concrete and rocks.
 Softscape includes the living elements such as plants, flowers, trees and shrubs.

 When planning the layout of your landscape beds, consider the colors, lines, shape, amount of sunlight and textures.
 Creating a plan will help make sure the look flows together and the living elements planted can co-exist and are the right choices for your climate, soil and sunlight exposure.

 Once you have implemented your design, you will have some ongoing maintenance needs.

 Your lawn is the backdrop of your landscaped beds.
 When both are taken care of properly, the outcome is beautiful, relaxing and serene.

 Feel free to contact us at 618-491-6478 for a free estimate of our landscape maintenance services.